sandboxorg/geteventstore.com/_posts/2013-05-30-suppot-for-single-node-open-source-available.md

 layout: blog-post
 ---

-Seems there are many of you happy with the Event Store running on a single node (and therefore the open source version) in production but still would like to buy support for it.
+It seems there are many of you happy with the Event Store running on a single node (and therefore the open source version) in production but still would like to buy support for it.

 We are therefore happy to oblige.